 1. A three-tier banking architecture with a digital core

 Many banks that are digitizing their services are starting in the front layer with portals or apps.
 We believe it is more effective to focus on all three layers of the core banking platform: the presentation layer, the client and orchestration layer, and the product layer.

 Customers expect seamless customer experience, yet many banks have multiple back-ends for different types of products that mingle product and client information.
 These systems need to be separated into:

 The processes are adjustable in the client and orchestration layer and products are configurable in the back layer, meaning banks can make changes and introduce new products and services in a matter of weeks rather than months.

 Banks can’t and shouldn’t approach the new world on their own.
 Successfully making the digital switch requires a collaborative ecosystem.
-It is recognized by banks that partnership with fintechs not only creates a next-generation technology ecosystem – and fulfills the visions of the future – but also ensures rapid response to changing market conditions and enhanced customer experience.3.
+It is recognized by banks that partnership with fintechs not only create a next-generation technology ecosystem – and fulfills the visions of the future – but also ensures rapid response to changing market conditions and an enhanced customer experience.3.
 Trust and attraction

-Banks traditional method of selling has been to push information about products through advertising on online and offline channels.
+For banks, the traditional method of selling has been to push information about products through advertising on online and offline channels.
 However, new technologies mean that the digital bank of the future will be organized around its core database and its customers rather than around its products.

 Banks need to build trust around their brands and attract people naturally to become clients, and eventually, fans instead of pushing ads through channels.

 Explore the drivers, requirements, challenges, and opportunities to make the transition to a fully digital banking enterprise